windkh/node-red-contrib-shelly/README.md

 [**shelly bulb duo flow**](examples/dimmer.json)

-# Shelly RGBW2 Node / Shelly bulb RGWB
+# Shelly RGBW2 Node / Shelly Bulb RGWB
 The node is able to control a RGBW LED light strip or a bulb RGBW.

 If you only want to get the current status of the node without turning on or off you should leave the msg.payload blank.
 This is useful, when you want to poll for the status cyclically.